LAST UPDATED: April 14, 2019

 Does the Rockford car amp have any drawbacks?
 Well, the angle of the wiring screws has an odd design.
 This amplifier has wiring screws that are at a 45-degree angle, which makes adjusting them in tight corners difficult.
 Also, the LED lighting on the remote and amp are really bright.

-The Kenwood KAC-910D easily scoops the best value amp slot due to its price tag, size, and ability to perform well all around.
+The Kenwood KAC-910D easily scoops the honorable mention slot due to its size and ability to perform well all around.
 These amplifiers are built to ensure your in-dash stereo produces clear quality sound at any temperature.
 One of its outstanding features is the signal-sensing turn-on that eliminates the need to use a remote to activate the amplifier, merely turning on when the stereo is on.

 Due to its compact design, the Kenwood KAC-910D car amp can fit virtually anywhere.
 It is the ideal car amp for truck cabs as well as small vehicles.
 It has a waterproof plastic casing that protects its circuitry from water damage.
 Users also enjoy powerful 45 watts RMS for each channel, with an impedance of up to 4 ohms.